Aliases for PDGFB Gene

 GeneCards Summary for PDGFB Gene

-PDGFB (Platelet-Derived Growth Factor Beta Polypeptide) is a Protein Coding gene.
+PDGFB (Platelet Derived Growth Factor Subunit B) is a Protein Coding gene.
 Diseases associated with PDGFB include dermatofibrosarcoma protuberans and basal ganglia calcification, idiopathic, 5.
-Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+Among its related pathways are Platelet activation, signaling and aggregation and Degradation of the extracellular matrix.
 GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
 An important paralog of this gene is PDGFA.

 UniProtKB/Swiss-Prot for PDGFB Gene